 - Grant proposals must be community oriented.
 Projects with the most benefit to the community shall be considered first.
 Grants are not given to benefit individuals or private enterprises (i.e. someone wants to plant ginseng for personal use on private land) but must serve the community.

 - Grant proposals must be educational in nature.
 Educational proposals will be considered primary.
 An example is a replanting project of “at-risk” plant species at a public school.

 - Granted funds should not be used to pay labor.
 Grant work is to be done on a volunteer basis.
 Exceptions may be presented to Committee for discussion.

 - If funds are being requested for the purchase of plant material, applicants must demonstrate understanding of the appropriate growing conditions and ecology of the plant species being considered.

-- There must be some return to United Plant Savers.
+- Grant recipient must be a current member of United Plant Savers.

 - Consideration for UpS Community Grants will be given first to Botanical Sanctuary Network members.